jfpoilpret/fast-arduino-lib/README.md

 FastArduino
 ===========

-FastArduino is a C++, object-oriented library for Arduino boards based on AVR MCU and also bare AVR MCU.
+FastArduino is a C++ object-oriented library for Arduino boards based on AVR MCU and also bare AVR MCU.
 Its objectives are:

 - provide smaller and faster code than other libraries for the same functionality
 - ensure you pay (size and speed) only for what you use